Battle of Fort Dearborn: Battle

-At 9:00 am on August 15, the garrison—comprising, according to Heald's report, 54 U.S. regulars, 12 militia, nine women and 18 children—left Fort Dearborn with the intention of marching to Fort Wayne.
+At 9:00 am on August 15, the garrison, comprising, according to Heald's report, 54 US regulars, 12 militiamen, nine women and 18 children, left Fort Dearborn with the intention of marching to Fort Wayne.
 Wells led the group with some of the Miami escorts, while the rest of the Miamis were positioned at the rear.
 About 1+1/2 mi south of Fort Dearborn, a band of Potawatomi warriors ambushed the garrison.
 Heald reported that, upon discovering that the Indians were preparing to ambush from behind a dune, the company marched to the top of the dune, fired off a round and charged at the Native Americans.

-This maneuver separated the cavalry from the wagons, allowing the overwhelming Native American force to charge into the gap, divide, and surround both groups.
+The maneuver separated the cavalry from the wagons, which allowed the overwhelming Native American force to charge into the gap, divide, and surround both groups.
 During the ensuing battle, some of the Native Americans charged at the wagon train that contained the women and children and the provisions.
-The wagons were defended by the militia, as well as Ensign Ronan and the fort physician Van Voorhis.
+The wagons were defended by the militia, as well as Ensign George Ronan and the fort physician Van Voorhis.
 The officers and militia were killed, along with two of the women and most of the children.
 Wells disengaged from the main battle and attempted to ride to the aid of those at the wagons.
-In doing so, he was brought down; according to eyewitness accounts he fought off many Native Americans before being killed, and a group of Indians immediately cut out his heart and ate it to absorb his courage.
-The battle lasted about 15 minutes, after which Heald and the surviving soldiers withdrew to an area of elevated ground on the prairie.
-They surrendered to the Native Americans who took them as prisoners to their camp near Fort Dearborn.
+In doing so, he was brought down.
+According to eyewitness accounts, he fought off many Native Americans before being killed, and a group of Indians immediately cut out his heart and ate it to absorb his courage.

+The battle lasted about 15 minutes, when Heald and the surviving soldiers withdrew to an area of elevated ground on the prairie.
+They surrendered to the Native Americans, who took them as prisoners to their camp near Fort Dearborn.
 In his report, Heald detailed the American loss at 26 regulars, all 12 of the militia, two women and twelve children killed, with the other 28 regulars, seven women, and six children taken prisoner.
 Survivors of the massacre filed different accounts regarding the Miami warriors.
-Some said they fought for the Americans, while others said they did not fight at all.
+Some said that they fought for the Americans, and others said they did not fight at all.